vkleen/weechat-discord/readme.md

 Weechat Discord
 ===============

 This project is currently being rewritten.
-It works, in that you can send and receive messages.
-Not very well.
+It works, a bit rough still, but is usable, and productive.

 ### Building